Turner syndrome in Adult

 Skeletal abnormalities include short stature, a broad chest, kyphoscoliosis, a high arched palate and micrognathia, shortened fourth and fifth metacarpals and metatarsals, and Madelung wrist deformity.
 Characteristic facial features include the presence of epicanthal folds and downslanting lateral canthi.
 The ears may be abnormally rotated or protruding.
 There is also an increased incidence of cubitus valgus (a deformity of the elbow with increased carrying angle).

 Ovarian dysgenesis leads to primary or secondary amenorrhea, delay of onset of puberty, and infertility.
+Very rarely, patients with mosaic and even nonmosaic Turner syndrome may become pregnant and may experience complications of pregnancy.
 Individuals with Turner syndrome who are not diagnosed in childhood are often diagnosed in adolescence due to growth failure and arrested or delayed puberty.

 Lymphatic abnormalities include lymphedema and cystic hygroma formation in utero, which may be responsible for the webbed neck (pterygium colli) seen in the syndrome.
 Lymphedema is prominent in utero and leads to many of the characteristic cutaneous manifestations at birth.
 Newborns are small for gestational age and have redundant neck skin as well as prominent edema of the hands and feet.
 Approximately one-third of patients are diagnosed at birth because of the edema.
 The puffiness of the hands and feet gradually resolves by age 2 years, but it may recur in later life.
 The nails tend to be hypoplastic, deep set, and the fingernails can be hyperconvex, a result of intrauterine lymphedema.
 A furrowed scalp, akin to cutis verticis gyrata, is a further sequela of lymphedema.
 A low-set posterior hairline is a further common feature.

-Autoimmune conditions including vitiligo, Hashimoto thyroiditis, celiac disease, type 1 diabetes, alopecia areata, inflammatory bowel disease, and juvenile rheumatoid arthritis are more prevalent in individuals with Turner syndrome.
+Autoimmune conditions including vitiligo, Hashimoto thyroiditis, celiac disease, type 1 diabetes, alopecia areata, inflammatory bowel disease (ie, Crohn disease, ulcerative colitis), and juvenile rheumatoid arthritis are more prevalent in individuals with Turner syndrome.